Avicity7/pyhelp/conditionals/README.md

 - taking the bus when it's raining
 - walking (assuming your workplace/school is nearby) when it's not

-In a normal English sense, you'd likely say:
+In an ordinary English sense, you'd likely say:

 > *If it's raining, I'll take the bus.
-Otherwise, I'll just walk.*
+Otherwise, I'll walk.*

 Similarly, the syntax of Python's `if` statement is similar!